edoper/CNV-GWAS-Pipeline/README.md

 - [R](https://www.r-project.org/)
 - [Python](https://www.python.org/)
 ## Step 1.
 Quality control procedures.
+For an extensive description of GWAS QC procedures please refer to [Anderson *et al*, 2010](https://www.nature.com/articles/nprot.2010.116) and [Clarke *et al*, 2011](https://www.nature.com/articles/nprot.2010.182).
 The format of genotyping data varies among SNP platforms.
-For the sake of simplicity, we asume that the input is on the standard PED and MAP file formats, which can be read by PLINK.
+For the sake of simplicity, we asume that the input is on the standard PED and MAP file formats, which can be read by PLINK software.
 We will transform the original data into PLINK BED files **(do not confuse this with UCSC BED format)** to facilitate the analyses of large datasets.
 Remember to make backups of the original data. `plink --file <filename>` loads PED and MAP data. `plink --bfile <filename>` loads PLINK BED data.
 ```